scrapehero/yellowpages-scraper/README.md

 Yellowpages.com Web Scraper written in Python and LXML to extract business details available based on a particular category and location.

-If you would like to know more abou this scraper you can check it out at the blog post How to Scrape Business Details from Yellow Pages using Python and LXML.
+If you would like to know more about this scraper you can check it out at the blog post How to Scrape Business Details from Yellow Pages using Python and LXML.

 ## Getting Started